 Caitlin Ort is a New York City based actor, singer, dancer, and director/choreographer originally from Collegeville, Pennsylvania.
 She is a proud graduate of Ithaca College's BFA Musical Theatre program.
 She is a firm believer in theater for social change and wants to dedicate her life and career to shedding light on voices and stories that need to be heard.

-Caitlin is most recently known for playing the role of Karen the Computer on the First National Tour of the Spongebob Musical, directed by Tina Landau and choreographed by Christopher Gattelli.
+Caitlin is best known for playing the role of Karen the Computer on the First National Tour of the Spongebob Musical, directed by Tina Landau and choreographed by Christopher Gattelli.
 Along with many other incredible theaters, she had the pleasure to perform at the Forrest Theater in her home town of Philadelphia PA.
 Link to her interview with the Times Herald below!